CAP-a-Palooza Art Sale

 Information and Stories: (Totally optional, but totally greatI)

-If you can decipher or interpret a hard-to-read signature for us, have interesting stories about the work, or where you purchased it, it would be wonderful if you could write that down and tape it to the work.
+If you can decipher or interpret hard-to-read signatures for us, or have interesting stories about the work and where you purchased it, it would be wonderful if you could jot that down and tape it to the work.
 One short sentence is good: i.e. "Aunt Ginny made this in her 1963 still life watercolor class;" or "I purchased this in Juneau, Alaska at a gallery in the 80's" or "This was a gift from a student from Japan."

 Donated Work is Tax Exempt

-What We Can't Accept (and may turn away):
+What We Can't Accept (and may need to turn away):

 (Note: There may be exceptions if something is fabulous.
-Feel free to send images in questions to Robin)
+Feel free to send images or questions to Robin)

-• Rolled up work, loose papers or posters.
-(2D work should be matted, framed, or stretched canvas on frame.
+- Rolled up work, loose papers, or posters.
+(2D work should be matted, framed, or stretched canvas.
 Exception - work on very heavy watercolor paper)

-• Books - (such as those old masters print portfolios that everyone seemed to have in 1954)
+- Books or portfolios (...those old masters print portfolios that everyone seemed to have in 1954)

 How We Price & Organize Your Donations

-• Prices are determined by CAP staff (with advice from appraisers).
+- Prices are determined by CAP staff (with advice from local appraisers).

-• If you believe something is of high value that you'd love us to know about, please attach a note!
-Sometimes we send donated art to auction houses or ebay.
+- If you believe something is of high value that you'd love us to know about, please attach a note!
+In the past, we've sent some high value work to auction houses.

 AFTER THE SALE: